-This article about a three-part series about financial issues specifically geared toward women (with a focus on how our beliefs impact our decisions) speaks to a number of financial planners and therapists who use Money Habitudes to combine psychology and money in engaging, interactive, low-risk presentations and community workshops for groups.
-We now see more professionals in an advising capacity building in a component or module to their workshops to address the habits, attitudes, values, behaviors and psychological side of money.
-This then transitions to more skills-based content as attendees then have a better understanding of themselves and are more personally invested in the material.
+This article about a three-part series about financial issues specifically geared toward women (with a focus on how our beliefs impact our decisions) speaks to several financial planners and therapists who use Money Habitudes to combine psychology and money in engaging, interactive, low-risk presentations and community workshops for groups.
+We now see more professionals in an advising capacity building in a component or module to their workshops to address the habits, attitudes, values, behaviors, and psychological side of money.
+This then transitions to more skills-based content as attendees gain a better understanding of themselves and become more personally invested in the material.

-Also, the Inspired Savings project speaks to what Patti Davis (of Patti Davis Counseling, located in Bellevue) address in the article: How thoughts lead to feelings, which then lead to behaviors.
-If we alter our thought patterns, we can gain control over how we feel and-ultimately-how we behave [with money].
+Also, the Inspired Savings project speaks to what Patti Davis (of Patti Davis Counseling, located in Bellevue) addresses in the article: How thoughts lead to feelings, which then lead to behaviors.
+If we alter our thought patterns, we can gain control over how we feel and ultimately how we behave [with money].